Mohammer5/blog-articles/pages/01.home/03_-_Practical-guide-fp-project/item.md

 </code></pre>
 </div>
 <br>
 There should be no other file or directory on this level!
-It's seperating our code base into exclusive problem domains.
+It's separating our code base into exclusive problem domains.

 #### The lib folder

-The name doens't really matter, it could be `helper` or anything else that fits.
+The name doesn't really matter, it could be `helper` or anything else that fits.
 The idea is that code inside this directory has the following purpose:

 Transformation on data will be expressed in functions (which will do the